kubernetes/website/content/zh/docs/reference/access-authn-authz/authentication.md

 <!--
 ### Static Token File

-The API server reads bearer tokens from a file when given the `-token-auth-file=SOMEFILE` option on the command line.
+The API server reads bearer tokens from a file when given the `--token-auth-file=SOMEFILE` option on the command line.
 Currently, tokens last indefinitely, and the token list cannot be changed without restarting the API server.

 The token file is a csv file with a minimum of 3 columns: token, user name, user uid,